DataDog/integrations-core/containerd/README.md

 Containerd collects metrics about the resource usage of your containers.

-CPU, memory, block I/O or huge page table metrics are collected out of the box and you can additionally collect some disk metrics.
+CPU, memory, block I/O, or huge page table metrics are collected out of the box.
+Additionally, you can also collect some disk metrics.

-See [metadata.csv][4] for a list of metrics provided by this integration.
+See [metadata.csv][4] for a list of metrics provided by this Integration.

 ### Service Checks

-Containerd includes a service check `containerd.health` to notify on the health of the connection to the Containerd Socket.
+Containerd includes a Service Check `containerd.health` to notify on the health of the connection to the Containerd Socket.

 ### Events

-The Containerd check can collect events, you can use `filters` to select the event kinds you want to get.
+The Containerd Check can collect events.
+Use `filters` to select the relevant events.
 Refer to the [sample containerd.d/conf.yaml][1] to have more details.

 ## Troubleshooting